Aspiration is that coughing and choking feeling you get when food or liquid goes down “the wrong pipe.”

 What Causes An Engine to Hydrolock?

 What kind of situation can result in water entering the cylinders?
-There are many examples, like driving in a torrential downpour or going through a deep puddle.
+There are many examples, like driving in a heavy downpour or going through a deep puddle.
 This is one of the reasons that flood-damaged vehicles are often totaled afterward.

 Does Hydrolocking Harm An Engine?

-A few of these consist of:
+A pair of these consist of:

 - A bent or broken connecting rod